Provide a Better Alternative to Bitcoin

 The XRP Ledger first launched in June 2012.
-Shortly thereafter, they were joined by Chris Larsen and the group started the Company OpenCoin in September 2012 (now named Ripple).
+Shortly thereafter, they were joined by Chris Larsen, and the group started the Company NewCoin in September 2012 (quickly renamed OpenCoin and now named Ripple).

-The founders of the XRP Ledger gifted 80 billion XRP to the company.
-Ripple has since sold some of its XRP and put the rest in escrow.
+The XRPL founders gifted 80 billion XRP, the platform’s native currency, to the company.
+Ripple has since put the majority in escrow.

 2011 XRP Ledger Development

-In practice, this approach led to many, broad uses of “Ripple.”
-To clarify, the community simply started calling the digital asset, “XRP.”
+In practice, this approach led to many broad uses of “Ripple.”
+For clarity, the community simply started calling the digital asset by its currency code, “XRP.”

-By June 2012, Schwartz, McCaleb and Britto completed code development and the XRP Ledger was fully functioning.
+By June 2012, Schwartz, McCaleb, and Britto finished code development, and the Ledger was complete.

-Once the XRP Ledger was fully functioning, 80% of the XRP was gifted to the company—initially called NewCoin and renamed quickly to OpenCoin.
+Once the XRP Ledger was live, 80% of the XRP was gifted to a new company that set out to build use cases for the digital asset—initially called NewCoin and renamed quickly to OpenCoin.

 Chris Larsen was the CEO of OpenCoin, and at the company's founding, Jed was co-founder and CTO, David Schwartz was the Chief Cryptography Officer, and Arthur Britto an advisor.

 In early conversations with potential customers, the team was asked about the differences between the Ripple project and OpenCoin company.
-With the community starting to call the digital asset by its currency code "XRP" more widely, company leaders decided to rebrand the company to Ripple Labs, which has been shortened over time to “Ripple.”
+With the community starting to refer to the digital asset as XRP, company leaders decided to rebrand the company to Ripple Labs, which has been shortened over time to “Ripple.”

-Today, the company uses XRP and the XRP Ledger for liquidity management in its cross-border payments business.
-Ripple also remains a stakeholder and contributor to the broader XRP community.
+Today, Ripple has created a use case leveraging the XRP Ledger and XRP for liquidity management in its cross-border payments business.
+Ripple also remains a stakeholder and contributor to the broader XRPL community.

 XRPL Foundation Launched